Wingsquare/EventsToHtml/README.md

 **Limitations:**

-Limitations 1.
-There should not be any space in the directory name
+1. There should not be any space in the directory name